GabeScott/standard-works-vault/General Conference/1983 October - “Called As If He Heard a Voice from Heaven”.md

 My testimony to all of you wonderful brethren who preside over and lead the Aaronic Priesthood is that you are more important to the Church than you would ever dare to suppose.

-In Isaiah, the prophet asks, “Watchman, what of the night?”
-(Isa.
-21:11.)
+In Isaiah, the prophet asks, “Watchman, what of the night?” ([[Isaiah 21.11|Isa.
+21:11]].)
 This generation of youth will be the torchbearers in the future, possibly in the darkest period of the world.
 So remember, brethren:

-The God of the great endeavor gave me a torch to bear.
+>The God of the great endeavor gave me a torch to bear.

-I lifted it high above me in the dark and murky air.
+>I lifted it high above me in the dark and murky air.

-Straightway with loud hosannas the crowd acclaimed its light,
+>Straightway with loud hosannas the crowd acclaimed its light,

-And followed me as I carried my torch through the dark and starless night.
+>And followed me as I carried my torch through the dark and starless night.

-Til mad with peoples’ praises and drunken with vanity,
+>Til mad with peoples’ praises and drunken with vanity,

-I forgot it was the torch that drew them and fancied they followed me.
+>I forgot it was the torch that drew them and fancied they followed me.

-And my arm grew sore and weary upholding the shining load,
+>And my arm grew sore and weary upholding the shining load,

-And my tired feet went stumbling over the hilly road.
+>And my tired feet went stumbling over the hilly road.

-I fell with the torch beneath me, in a moment the flame was out.
+>I fell with the torch beneath me, in a moment the flame was out.

-But lo, from the throng a stripling sprang forth with a mighty shout,
+>But lo, from the throng a stripling sprang forth with a mighty shout,

-Caught up the torch as it smouldered and lifted it high again,
+>Caught up the torch as it smouldered and lifted it high again,

-Til fanned by the winds of heaven it fired the souls of men.
+>Til fanned by the winds of heaven it fired the souls of men.

-As I lay alone in the darkness, the feet of the trampling crowd,
+>As I lay alone in the darkness, the feet of the trampling crowd,

-Passed over and far beyond me, their praises proclaimed aloud.
+>Passed over and far beyond me, their praises proclaimed aloud.

-And I learned in the deepening shadow this glorious verity,
+>And I learned in the deepening shadow this glorious verity,

-’Tis the torch the people follow, who ere the bearer be.
+>’Tis the torch the people follow, who ere the bearer be.

-(“The Torchbearer,” anonymous.)
+>

 A great truth.
-They will be the torchbearers.
+They *will* be the torchbearers.
 May we be the watchmen.
 In the name of Jesus Christ, amen.